MetaMask/logo/README.md

 # Metamask Logo

 A browserifyable 3d metamask logo.
+[Live demo](http://metamask.github.io/metamask-logo/).

 This repo can both be included as a browserifiable module, and includes a sample app.